 There are various reasons why a driver may be driving at a slow speed, including:

 It’s essential to seek legal advice from a qualified attorney to understand your rights and options in a traffic-ticket case.
-A lawyer can help you navigate the legal process and potentially get the citation dismissed or reduced.
+A lawyer can help you with the legal process and potentially get the citation dismissed or reduced.

 Related Resources: